Our Partnership Network

 hotel etico

-re:think dyslexia and Hotel Etico have recently partnered to deliver neurodivergence training specifically tailored for the hospitality sector.
-This collaboration aims to foster more inclusive workplaces by building awareness and understanding of neurodivergent conditions such as dyslexia, ADHD, and autism, and by equipping staff and leadership teams with practical tools to better support neurodivergent employees and guests.
+understanding of neurodivergent conditions such as dyslexia, ADHD, and autism, and by equipping staff and leadership teams with practical tools to better support neurodivergent employees and guests.

-Australia’s first not for profit social enterprise hotel, employing and training young people with disability in hospitality and independent living skills.
-As a pathway to careers and employment in the tourism and hospitality industry, they also assist with finding the participant’s jobs and develop careers outside of Etico and assist with that transition.
-Part of the mission is to ensure that industry is supported as much as the individual.
-As such, not-for-profit Hotel Etico also provides training services for the tourism and hospitality industry, providing practical and informative training sessions on being an inclusive workspace for people with a disability.
+they also assist with finding the participants’ jobs and developing careers outside of Etico and assist with that transition.
+Part of the mission is to ensure that the industry is supported as much as the individual.
+As such, not-for-profit Hotel Etico also provides training services for the tourism and hospitality industry, providing practical and informative training sessions on being an inclusive workspace for people with disability.
+Through this partnership, re:think dyslexia and Hotel Etico are working together to create a more inclusive and supportive hospitality industry—one where neurodivergent individuals can thrive, and diversity is truly celebrated.